node-red/node-red-nodes/README.md

 **node-red-node-wordpos** - *[72-wordpos](analysis/wordpos)* - Analyses the payload and classifies the part-of-speech of each word.
 The resulting message has msg.pos added with the results.
 A word may appear in multiple categories (eg, 'great' is both a noun and an adjective).

-**node-red-node-wordpos** - *[74-swearfilter](analysis/swearfilter)* - Analyses the payload and tries to filter out any messages containing bad swear words.
+**node-red-node-badwords** - *[74-swearfilter](analysis/swearfilter)* - Analyses the payload and tries to filter out any messages containing bad swear words.
 This only operates on payloads of type string.
 Everything else is blocked.

 ### Function